TencentARC/SmartEdit/README.md

 [Demo] <be>
 </div>

 🔥🔥 2024.04.
-We are cleaning the code and we will release code in these two weeks.
+We are cleaning the code and we will release code in this month.

 🔥🔥 2024.04.
 SmartEdit is selected as highlight by CVPR-2024!